 - Does the old database need a clean-up?

-Price: Is this software solution within your organization's budget?
+Price: Is this software solution within your organisation's budget?

 We know price is always an important criterion to evaluate, but there can be many pitfalls if you only pay attention to the price tag.
 A cheap software might be much more expensive for your company in the long run, than a more expensive but efficient alternative.
 Allow us to explain.